safespring/docs/content/backup/recovery/linux-recovery.md

 Then:

 - Specify a descriptive name, such as `xbmr-x.x.x.x`.
-- Choose the ISO as the image file.
+- Select the ISO as the image file.
-- Select Format as ISO.
+- Select Format as `ISO - Optical Disk Image`.
+- Set the architecture to `x86_64`.
+- Set the minimum RAM (MB) to `8192`.
+- Set Protected to No.

 ![Create TBMR Image](../images/compute-create-xbmr-image.png)